Support the Bottom Line — and the Big Picture

 - Approves of CEO

-I have been working at Kaiser Permanente full-time (More than 3 years)
+I have been working at Kaiser Permanente full-time for more than a year

 Come introduce yourself to a member of the Kaiser Permanente team at an upcoming career or professional event.
 We look forward to meeting you in person.